Seattle Public Schools, 1862-2023: Wing Luke Elementary School

 See Additional Media

-In September 1967, the school reopened it doors as South Van Asselt School, totally independent of Van Asselt School.
+In 1914, the Seattle School District purchased a site in the Beacon View Addition that sat vacant for almost 50 years.
+In September 1962, the Van Asselt School Annex opened on the property with three portables to house students in grades K-3.
+As years went by, portables and grades were added.
+By 1966-1967 there were nine portables serving grades K-6.
+In September 1967, the school opened its doors as South Van Asselt School, totally independent of Van Asselt School.
 The next year it shifted to the team-teaching method, except for the kindergarten.
 Team A had two teachers for the 1st grade.
 Team B had three teachers for grades 2-3.
 Team C had three teachers for grades 4-6.
 The grades within the three teams then varied each academic year.

-In 1969, the school was officially named after Wing Luke, Seattle's first Asian-American city councilman.
+In 1969, the school was officially named after Wing Luke, Seattle’s first Asian American city council member.
 Born in Kwangtung Province in China, Luke came to the United States at age 6.
-He attended University Heights, Marshall (where he was president of the Boys' Club), and Roosevelt (where he was student body president).
-At the time, Luke and a cousin were the only Chinese-American students at Roosevelt.
-He was a key player in many political causes in Seattle, including the civil rights movement as an advocate for open housing.
-He encouraged many Asian-American cultural activities and fought to protect the Pike Place Market and preserve the original atmosphere of Pioneer Square.
-Tragically, he was killed in an airplane crash in May 1965.
+He attended University Heights, Marshall (where he was president of the Boys Club), and Roosevelt (where he was student body president).
+At the time, Luke and a cousin were the only students of Chinese heritage at Roosevelt.
+Luke was a key player in many political causes in Seattle, including the civil rights movement and open housing.
+He promoted many Asian American cultural activities, fought to protect Pike Place Market, and helped preserve the original atmosphere of Pioneer Square.
+He was killed in an airplane crash in May 1965.

 During an open house at the portable school, a dragon made by 10-year-old John Tierney attracted the attention of visitors.
-It was suggested to the principal that the dragon would be an ideal symbol for the permanent school's learning resource center.
-The dragon was depicted by a 9 foot by 3 foot mosaic-tile mural.
-One of the Pacific Northwest's most noted mosaic artists, Mary Wightman Bryant, supervised placement of hundreds of tiles made by Wing Luke pupils.
+It was suggested to the principal that the dragon would be an ideal symbol for the permanent school’s learning resource center.
+A dragon depicted by a 9-foot by 3-foot mosaic-tile mural was created by placing hundreds of tiles made by Wing Luke pupils.
+The project was supervised by Mary Wightman Bryant, a well-known Pacific Northwest mosaic artist.

-All classrooms, excluding kindergarten, feature a mix of grade levels.
-The building is organized into "pods" shared by two classes.
-This encourages team-teaching and a sense of community.
-Students do not leave their regular classrooms for special programs.
-Rather, the resources come to the children.
-Core academics are taught to groups of 6-18 children.
+All classrooms, excluding kindergarten, featured a mix of grade levels.
+The building was organized into pods shared by two classes, en- couraging team-teaching and a sense of community.
+Core academics were taught to groups of 6-18 children.
+In 2003, a childcare modular structure, site work, and landscaping were added.
+In 2005, portables were replaced with a new classroom wing that included a cafeteria, stage, and kitchen.

 Location: 39th Avenue S & S Benefit Street